Not Just and Equitable

 The Full Court found that it was not “just and equitable” to order the division of property between the separating couple on the basis that:

-• the de-facto wife had not made any financial contribution to the husband’s properties nor did she substantially contribute to the parties’ living expenses; and
+• The de-facto wife had not made any financial contribution to the husband’s properties nor did she substantially contribute to the parties’ living expenses; and

-• the husband made substantial financial contributions to the relationship; and
+• The husband made substantial financial contributions to the relationship; and

-• despite the wife having made some non-financial contributions, it was discovered the wife had defrauded the husband.
+• Despite the wife having made some non-financial contributions, it was discovered the wife had defrauded the husband.

 The wife was ordered to pay $58,286 in compensation to the husband.
 She was further ordered to pay the husband’s costs of $18,506.94 on the basis she was wholly unsuccessful in her appeal.